sujinbabups/Job-Board-Platform/README.md

 # EntryLaunch

- EntryLaunch is a Job Board Platform  created using HTML Tailwindcss This project is designed for freshers.
+ EntryLaunch is a Job Board Platform  created using HTML Tailwindcss
+This project is designed for ** freshers**.